syncfusion-content/aurelia-docs/Aurelia/Grid/Getting-Started.md

 {% endhighlight %}

-Configure the `e-data-source` bind value `this.datamanager` in Aurelia view-model as shown in the following code.
+Configure the `e-data-source` bind value `this.gridData` in Aurelia view-model as shown in the following code.

 {% highlight js %}
     import 'http://js.syncfusion.com/demos/web/scripts/jsondata.min.js';